-Hiring this person remotely raises the stakes further.
+Hiring remotely raises the stakes.
 You won't share a physical office.
-You can't look over their shoulder.
-Your ability to observe their working habits is limited.
-And the consequences of a poor hire, from delayed closes to inaccurate reporting to process failures, can take weeks to surface and months to undo.
+You can't observe their working habits directly.
+And the consequences of a poor hire – delayed closes, inaccurate reporting, process failures – can take weeks to surface and months to undo.

-Getting the evaluation criteria right before you start the search is the single most important thing you can do.
-This guide covers exactly what to assess, what questions to ask, and what red flags to watch for when hiring a Senior Accountant to work remotely.
+Getting the evaluation criteria right before you start is the most important thing you can do.

 Technical Accounting Depth

 A CPA credential is a positive signal.
-But credentials don't tell you whether someone can close the books in NetSuite under pressure, handle a complex revenue recognition question independently, or identify and resolve a reconciliation discrepancy without escalating to you.
+It doesn't tell you whether someone can close the books in NetSuite under pressure, handle a complex revenue recognition question independently, or identify and resolve a reconciliation discrepancy without escalating to you.

-- "Walk me through how you'd manage month-end close if you discovered a $50,000 discrepancy in your accounts receivable reconciliation on day 8."
+- "Walk me through how you'd manage month-end close if you discovered a $50,000 discrepancy in your AR reconciliation on day eight."

-- "How have you handled revenue recognition for subscription or deferred revenue in your current or previous role?"
+- "How have you handled revenue recognition for subscription or deferred revenue in a previous role?"

 - "What's your approach to the journal entry review process?
 What errors do you typically catch?"

-Strong candidates answer these questions with specificity; they reference actual processes, actual tools, actual problems they've solved.
-Weak candidates answer in generalities.
+Strong candidates answer with specificity – actual processes, actual tools, actual problems they've solved.
+Vague, generalized answers are a signal to probe further.

 Tool Proficiency

 A remote Senior Accountant who needs 90 days to learn your ERP is not ready to contribute.
-Ramp time is expensive: in manager attention, in delayed deliverables, and in the risk of errors made while the accountant is still learning the system.
+Ramp time is expensive in manager attention, delayed deliverables, and error risk.

 MAVI matches candidates to your specific tool stack as part of the placement process – every candidate presented has verified proficiency in the systems your team uses.